NilPointer-Software/bdfd-wiki/src/resources/troubleshooting.md

 ### The Bot Doesn't Respond
 **The 1st Reason**\
-If your bot is based on text commands, and if you have Messenger Content disabled, you must enable it in your bot's settings.\
+If your bot is based on text commands, and if you have Message Content Intent disabled, you must enable it in your bot's settings.\
 Read the [Gateway Intents Guide](../guides/gatewayIntents.md) for more details.

 **The 2nd Reason**\